Women in leadership positions: This is why they are still understaffed

 Fewer startups by women

-According to statistics, women are less likely to take the step of founding a company, which is another factor in their underrepresentation in the boardroom.
+According to statistics, women are less likely to take the step of Company foundationwhich is another factor for their underrepresentation in the boardroom.
 The reluctance to start a business is partly due to the good labor market prospects for female professionals, but family planning is also likely to play a role.

 Unlike an employee, a female entrepreneur can hardly stay away from her business for a longer period of time.
 So women have to decide: Do I start a business or a family?